This page is about the character Dracula. For the novel by Bram Stoker, please see Dracula.

 Perhaps the most sympathetic version of the Count is found in Blood For Dracula, in which Udo Kier plays a weak and dying Dracula who must feast on the blood of virgins in order to survive.

-Let's not forget his appearance in Hotel Transylvania where it too shows Dracula's more sympathetic side.
+Dracula appears in Hotel Transylvania where it too shows his more sympathetic side.
 And a daughter named Mavis to boot.

 In 1970, a movie called 'Count Dracula' (sometimes also called 'Nights When Dracula Wakes') was made, which starred Cristopher Lee, but wasn't a part of Hammer series.
 Other actors include Herbert Lom as van Helsing and Klaus Kinski as Renfield, and it was directed by Jesus Franco.
 It was very faithful to the novel, the only notable changes being merging Quincy and Arthur, Seward not being Lucy's suitor, and Harker ending up in Seward's hospital after his escape from Dracula's castle.
 The movie is notable for having Dracula look like he was described in the books (elderly man with moustache), and showing him getting younger as he drinks blood.